jobyh/tutorials/php/lesson2/tutorial.md

 - `this_is_snake_case`: Words are separated by and underscore which appear to slither along the ground like a snake &ndash; the 'Pythonic' way in Python
 - `this-is-kebab-case`: Words are separated by a hyphen which makes them appear to have been skewered like a shish-kebab &ndash; HTML attributes & CSS classes

-In PHP the convention most commonly used by the community for variables is `camelCase` so that's what we'll use in these tutorials.
+In modern PHP the convention most commonly used by the community for variables is `camelCase` so that's what we'll use in these tutorials.

 ## Arrays